athervvidhate/MiniGit/readme.md

 Utils.readContentsAsString(f);
 ```

-Which would then return the string "DSC 30 is awesome!!."
+Which would then return the string "DSC 30 is awesome!!"

 The file class can also manage directories.
 If we wanted to create a directory, we could do so by using the following methods:
 ```